YanaShpot/Speech2Text/README.md

 https://www.kaggle.com/yasiashpot/librispeech - My version of preprocessed data you can find here.

 ## Algorithm
 For educational purposes several models were trained.
-There are 7 models at the moment, starting from the simplest RRN model (which is not compatible) and ending up with 9-layers model with CNN layer and cain of 3 bidirectional RNNs.
+There are 7 models at the moment, starting from the simplest RRN model (which is not compatible at all) and ending up with 9-layers model with CNN layer and chain of 3 bidirectional RNNs.
 ## Demo

 ## Installation
 ### Obtain dataset
 1. Download the dataset from [Kaggle](https://www.kaggle.com/yasiashpot/librispeech)